Node bipartition for rigidity and localization of networks with heterogeneous sensing: Bipartition-based SA-RoD rigidity theory

 As shown in the motivating example, bipartitions of the vertex set have significant effects on the rigidity property of corresponding frameworks.
-Given the underlying graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ and a configuration $p\in\mathbb{R}^{2n}$, there are some natural questions related to possible bipartitions: 1) Are there any non-trivial bipartitions of the vertex set such that the associated framework $(\mathcal{G}(A,D),p)$ is infinitesimally/globally SA-RoD rigid?
-If a framework is globally SA rigid or RoD rigid, how to construct suitable bipartitions to guarantee global SA-RoD rigidity?
-2) Are there any intrinsic relationships among (global) SA-RoD rigidities under different bipartitions of the vertex set?
+Given a general graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ and a configuration $p\in\mathbb{R}^{2n}$, there are some natural questions related to possible bipartitions: